determined-ai/determined/docs/model-dev-guide/batch-processing/batch-process-api-ug.rst

-You can optionally implement :meth:`~determined.pytorch.experimental.TorchBatchProcessor.on_checkpoint_start` and :meth:`~determined.pytorch.experimental.TorchBatchProcessor.on_finish` function to be run before every checkpoint and after all the data are processed respectively.
+You can optionally implement :meth:`~determined.pytorch.experimental.TorchBatchProcessor.on_checkpoint_start` and :meth:`~determined.pytorch.experimental.TorchBatchProcessor.on_finish` to be run before every checkpoint and after all the data has been processed, respectively.

 .. code:: python